Haplogroup G-M406: Middle East

 Just to the south of Turkey among the Kurds of Iraq 7 of 14 likely G STR samples in the YHRD database have the value of 21 at DYS390 suggesting half the G population there belongs to G-M406.
 This relatively high percentage of G-M406 is confined to the country's northern Kurdish region.

 Lebanon, Jordan and Palestine also have significant G-M406 populations though small sample sizes make broad conclusions difficult.
 In one study, 4 of 5 Palestinian G samples have the distinctive DYS390=21 value.
 In Lebanon, at least 10 of 37 G samples have G-M406 features and are found among all the major religions there.
 In Jordan, 7 of 15 available G samples have 21 at marker DYS390.
 None of the G samples among the Druze peoples in these locations have STR marker values typical of G-M406 persons according to recent studies.
 However, recent testing on Family TreeDNA points to some families whose origins lie in Palestine/Israel, but who have moved to Lebanon or Syria prior to the 1500-1700 period who happen to be carrying around 50-60% of the Druze among the Haplogroup G population in Druze.
 There is initially reasonable assurance the samples are within the DYS459=8 subgroup (that is also negative for its own DYS392=12 subgroup).
 Overall, these sets of related subgroups make up a major part of G-M406 men and are negative for the L14 and L645 SNP-defined subgroups.
 The sample has a few marker values that are a little different and the Druze samples have 22 at DYS390 compared to the more typical 21 in the majority of G-M406 samples.
 So this is good indirect evidence that at least half of the G among the Druze is G-M406.
 In Syria, G-M406 seems less common than in the countries closer to the Mediterranean.
 Only 3 of 17 G samples there have the 21 value discussed.

 China

 G-M406 and its subclades G-PF3293, G-M3302 and G-L14 were found in the Hui People of China by 23mofang lab, totaling 0.66% of Hui people samples analyzed.

-Of note regarding G-M3302 among the Hui is that all 5 testers actually belong to a much deeper subclade found only (for now) in Shangdong Province.
+Of note regarding G-M3302 among the Hui is that all 5 testers actually belong to a much deeper subclade found only (for now) in Shandong Province.
 The actual clade is G-M3302>M3422>M3240>M3336>FT203871>FT27194>MF344148.
 The split at FT27194 occurred about 500 BC as estimated by TheYTree.